Pulse - Value Added

 What are the key sales KPIs for the Mobile Document Imaging & Digitization Services industry in 2027?

-The 9 key sales KPIs for the Mobile Document Imaging & Digitization Services industry in 2027 are Recurring Contract Revenue Share, Cost per Thousand Pages Scanned, Scanner and Crew Throughput Utilization, Backfile-to-Day-Forward Conversion Rate, Pipeline Coverage Ratio, Average Project Value, Quote Turnaround Time, Net Revenue Retention on Recurring Accounts, and Quality Rejection Rate.
-Together these metrics tell you whether revenue is project-and-subscription revenue, capacity-bound by scanning throughput, and measured in pages converted and recurring contracts, and tracking them as a set — rather than watching revenue alone — is how leaders in this industry forecast accurately and grow profitably.
+The key sales KPIs for the Mobile Document Imaging & Digitization Services industry in 2027 are Recurring Contract Revenue Share, Cost per Thousand Pages Scanned, Scanner and Crew Throughput Utilization, Backfile-to-Day-Forward Conversion Rate, Pipeline Coverage Ratio, Average Project Value, Quote Turnaround Time, Net Revenue Retention on Recurring Accounts, and Quality Rejection Rate.
+These nine metrics together tell you whether revenue is project-and-subscription revenue, capacity-bound by scanning throughput, and measured in pages converted and recurring contracts.
+Tracking them as a set — rather than watching revenue alone — is how leaders in this industry forecast accurately and grow profitably.
+This framework provides a complete diagnostic for a business where physical throughput, not just digital scale, determines sustainable growth.

 Mobile document imaging and digitization is a hybrid of project services and recurring information management.
 Revenue arrives in two distinct shapes: large one-time backfile conversion projects where a client digitizes years of paper records, and recurring day-forward, mailroom-digitization, and hosted-repository contracts that bill monthly.
 The constraint on project revenue is scanning throughput — production scanner capacity, prep-and-index labor, and quality-control hours all cap how many pages per day can be converted.
 Mobile and on-site scanning adds a logistics layer because some records (legal, medical, classified) cannot leave the client site, so crews and equipment are dispatched.
 The strategic prize is converting a finite, shrinking backfile project into a recurring day-forward and document-management relationship before the paper runs out.
 The KPIs below measure scanning throughput and cost, how reliably projects convert into recurring revenue, and whether the recurring book is growing.